-The CHISQ.TEST Function is categorized under Statistical functions.
-It will calculate the chi-square distribution of two provided datasets, specifically the observed and expected frequencies.
-The function helps us understand whether the differences between the two sets are simply due to sampling error or not.
+The CHISQ.TEST Function is categorized under Excel Statistical functions.
+It will calculate the chi-square distribution of two provided datasets, specifically, the observed and expected frequencies.
+The function helps us understand whether the differences between the two sets is simply due to sampling error, or not.

-In financial analysis, CHISQ.TEST can be used to find out the variations in observed and expected frequencies, i.e., defective items produced by machines A and B. Comparing the observed and expected frequencies using the function will help us understand if sampling error caused the difference in the two frequencies.
+In financial analysis, CHISQ.TEST can be used to find out the variations in observed and expected frequencies, e.g., defective items produced by machines A and B. Comparing the observed and expected frequencies with this function will help us understand if sampling error caused the difference in the two frequencies.

 The chi-square distribution is given by the formula:

 Aij – Actual frequency in the i’th row and j’th column